CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Design of CoreGuard

-\highlight{Protection Protocol.} To achieve protection, we row-permutate the parameters of \textit{input-processing layers} for protection.
-These layers process the module's inputs directly, thus they have the ability to cause immediate computation failures if the input is not authorized, leading to incorrect results in all subsequent calculations.
+\highlight{Protection Protocol.} To achieve protection, we row-permutate the \textit{input-processing layers} for protection.
+These layers process the module's inputs directly, thus they have the ability to cause computation failures if the input is not authorized, leading to incorrect results.